$5.73 Billion in Sales Expected for Micron Technology, Inc. (NASDAQ:MU) This Quarter

-Analysts forecast that Micron Technology, Inc. (NASDAQ:MU) will report $5.73 billion in sales for the current quarter, according to Zacks.
-Seven analysts have made estimates for Micron Technology’s earnings.
-The highest sales estimate is $5.75 billion and the lowest is $5.72 billion.
-Micron Technology reported sales of $5.14 billion during the same quarter last year, which indicates a positive year over year growth rate of 11.5%.
-The business is scheduled to issue its next quarterly earnings results after the market closes on Thursday, January 7th.
+Equities analysts expect Micron Technology, Inc. (NASDAQ:MU) to announce $5.73 billion in sales for the current quarter, Zacks Investment Research reports.
+Seven analysts have issued estimates for Micron Technology’s earnings.
+The lowest sales estimate is $5.72 billion and the highest is $5.75 billion.
+Micron Technology reported sales of $5.14 billion in the same quarter last year, which indicates a positive year-over-year growth rate of 11.5%.
+The firm is scheduled to announce its next quarterly earnings report after the market closes on Thursday, January 7th.

-On average, analysts expect that Micron Technology will report full year sales of $24.17 billion for the current year, with estimates ranging from $23.25 billion to $25.39 billion.
-For the next year, analysts expect that the business will post sales of $29.79 billion, with estimates ranging from $26.64 billion to $32.90 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of research firms that follow Micron Technology.
+According to Zacks, analysts expect that Micron Technology will report full year sales of $24.17 billion for the current fiscal year, with estimates ranging from $23.25 billion to $25.39 billion.
+For the next year, analysts forecast that the company will report sales of $29.79 billion, with estimates ranging from $26.64 billion to $32.90 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of analysts that that provide coverage for Micron Technology.

-Micron Technology (NASDAQ:MU) last posted its quarterly earnings data on Tuesday, September 29th.
-The semiconductor manufacturer reported $1.08 earnings per share for the quarter, beating the consensus estimate of $0.95 by $0.13.
-The company had revenue of $6.06 billion during the quarter, compared to analysts’ expectations of $5.54 billion.
-Micron Technology had a return on equity of 7.73% and a net margin of 12.54%.
-Micron Technology’s revenue for the quarter was up 24.4% compared to the same quarter last year.
-During the same period in the prior year, the business earned $0.56 earnings per share.
+Several research analysts have commented on the company.
+Cleveland Research upgraded Micron Technology from a “neutral” rating to a “buy” rating in a research note on Wednesday, September 23rd.
+Mizuho raised their price target on Micron Technology from $75.00 to $85.00 and gave the company a “buy” rating in a report on Monday, December 28th.
+Cascend Securities raised their price target on Micron Technology from $55.00 to $60.00 and gave the company a “buy” rating in a report on Friday, October 16th.
+Royal Bank of Canada reaffirmed a “buy” rating and issued a $57.00 price target on shares of Micron Technology in a report on Tuesday, December 1st.
+Finally, Piper Sandler reaffirmed a “neutral” rating and issued a $45.00 price target (down previously from $51.00) on shares of Micron Technology in a report on Wednesday, September 30th.
+One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating, twenty-two have assigned a buy rating and two have issued a strong buy rating to the stock.
+The stock has an average rating of “Buy” and an average price target of $69.40.

-In related news, EVP Scott J. Deboer sold 27,640 shares of the firm’s stock in a transaction dated Friday, November 6th.
+In other news, CFO David Zinsner sold 9,051 shares of Micron Technology stock in a transaction that occurred on Friday, December 18th.
+The stock was sold at an average price of $72.17, for a total value of $653,210.67.
+Following the sale, the chief financial officer now directly owns 129,214 shares in the company, valued at approximately $9,325,374.38.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Also, EVP Scott J. Deboer sold 27,640 shares of Micron Technology stock in a transaction that occurred on Friday, November 6th.
 The stock was sold at an average price of $55.00, for a total value of $1,520,200.00.
-Following the transaction, the executive vice president now owns 198,808 shares in the company, valued at $10,934,440.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, SVP Joel L. Poppen sold 30,900 shares of the firm’s stock in a transaction dated Monday, November 9th.
-The shares were sold at an average price of $56.80, for a total value of $1,755,120.00.
-Following the completion of the transaction, the senior vice president now owns 335,558 shares in the company, valued at approximately $19,059,694.40.
+Following the completion of the sale, the executive vice president now owns 198,808 shares in the company, valued at $10,934,440.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 126,705 shares of company stock valued at $7,658,336.
-0.30% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 126,705 shares of company stock worth $7,658,336 over the last ninety days.
+Insiders own 0.30% of the company’s stock.

-Institutional investors have recently bought and sold shares of the stock.
-Baupost Group LLC MA bought a new position in Micron Technology during the third quarter worth about $245,225,000.
-Arrowstreet Capital Limited Partnership boosted its holdings in Micron Technology by 35.3% during the third quarter.
-Arrowstreet Capital Limited Partnership now owns 18,026,673 shares of the semiconductor manufacturer’s stock worth $846,533,000 after buying an additional 4,699,280 shares during the last quarter.
-Sanders Capital LLC boosted its holdings in Micron Technology by 9.2% during the third quarter.
-Sanders Capital LLC now owns 29,258,834 shares of the semiconductor manufacturer’s stock worth $1,498,842,000 after buying an additional 2,455,277 shares during the last quarter.
-Himalaya Capital Management LLC boosted its holdings in Micron Technology by 15.8% during the third quarter.
-Himalaya Capital Management LLC now owns 11,476,523 shares of the semiconductor manufacturer’s stock worth $538,938,000 after buying an additional 1,567,100 shares during the last quarter.
-Finally, Aspex Management HK Ltd bought a new position in Micron Technology during the third quarter worth about $69,347,000.
-Institutional investors and hedge funds own 71.31% of the company’s stock.
+Several hedge funds have recently modified their holdings of the company.
+Eudaimonia Partners LLC grew its position in shares of Micron Technology by 35.5% in the 3rd quarter.
+Eudaimonia Partners LLC now owns 573 shares of the semiconductor manufacturer’s stock worth $27,000 after buying an additional 150 shares during the last quarter.
+Burney Co. bought a new stake in shares of Micron Technology in the 3rd quarter worth approximately $349,000.
+Formidable Asset Management LLC grew its position in shares of Micron Technology by 21.6% in the 3rd quarter.
+Formidable Asset Management LLC now owns 5,294 shares of the semiconductor manufacturer’s stock worth $249,000 after buying an additional 942 shares during the last quarter.
+Strs Ohio grew its position in shares of Micron Technology by 71.6% in the 3rd quarter.
+Strs Ohio now owns 842,895 shares of the semiconductor manufacturer’s stock worth $39,582,000 after buying an additional 351,758 shares during the last quarter.
+Finally, Virtu Financial LLC bought a new stake in shares of Micron Technology in the 3rd quarter worth approximately $1,399,000.
+Hedge funds and other institutional investors own 71.31% of the company’s stock.

 Micron Technology Company Profile